 My TraM Trades shares the layout with the Advanced Stats, but will only reflect your mirrored activity.

-My TraM Wallet lists all realized P/L (Profit and or Loss) applied unto your wallet, either in Bitcoin or Euro, depending on your allocated currency, as well as your withdrawals and/or deposits.
+My TraM Wallet lists all realized P/L (Profit and/or Loss) applied to your wallet, as well as your withdrawals and/or deposits.

 TraM managers trade using a version of our Margin platform, with 1.5:1 leverage.
-The TraM trading platform allows only trading on the main pairs where we have a high amount of liquidity available: BTC, ETH, XRP, BCH, LTC, with Euro Fiat and the mentioned alts with BTC).
+The TraM trading platform allows only trading on the main pairs where we have a high amount of liquidity available: BTC, ETH, XRP, BCH, LTC, with EUR, USD or GBP Fiat.
 The platform allows for longing and shorting of assets, and usage of Take Profit and Stop-Loss.
 The margin fees are 0.0822% of negative exposure only, taken from the balance daily.